Davis: Throwback offenses prove successful in college and high school football

 Even after a successful inaugural season last year, Sun Prairie West made the change this fall, too.
 Coach Josh O’Connor saw his team was “more of a collection of plays, and not necessarily a system.”

-The system was clicking after some early kinks against the Purgolders, racking up 262 yards and four scores on 48 carries in another 43-7 rout.
+The system was clicking after some early kinks against Madison East, racking up 262 yards and four scores on 48 carries in another 43-7 rout.
 The Wolves added 106 yards and two more scores on 38 carries in their 41-13 win over Madison West in Week 2.

 “I think it just fits our personnel and it’s what I want in our program, which is a systematic offense,” O’Connor said.